 Gorgeous and chic with friendly staff, you can never go wrong with a Shangri-La Hotel.
 Prices from £111 p/n.
 Find Out More

 GatG Favourite – Amwaj Rotana, Jumeirah Beach

-Dubai isn't a destination for adventure tour groups but you can do tours in the country.
-Here's our recommended tour companies for solo females:
+Dubai isn't a destination for overland adventure tour groups such as G Adventures or Intrepid but there are plenty of tours here.
+Here are our recommended tour companies for solo females: